 Help play and active role in Richmond governance!

 Richmond City Council Boards and Commissions Vacancies

-Would you like to help play an active role in your governance of your city?
+Would you like to help play an active role in the governance of your city?

 Consider applying for appointment to one of more than 50 boards and commissions to which Richmond City Council makes appointments.

 - View the list of current vacancies

 - If you would prefer to download an application and submit it via email, mail, or fax, click here

 - Questions about vacancies and/or qualifications?
 Contact CityClerksOffice@rva.gov